likarajo/OfficeSports/README.md

 5. If
   * number of teams for registered for the sport is less that max allowed limit, and
   * number of employees in the team is equal or greater than required team size for the sport, then register the team in the *Event* table

+New Use Case: **Adding an employee to a team**

+An employee can participate in maximum 3 events

+Therefore, when an employee is being added to a team Check ``count(event_id)`` for the employee from the *EmployeeEvent* table If number of events the employee is registered is less than 3, then add the employee to a team in the *Team* table.